thopdev/ThopDev.Generators/src/ThopDev.Generator.Blazor.Routes/Readme.md

 # Warning!

 This package is still in beta!
-_I'm working hard to improve this package but it still contain bugs.
-If you find any please contact me so we can fix it!_
+_I'm working hard to improve this package but it could still contains bugs.
+If you find any please contact me, so we can fix it!_

 # Usage

-To start define the routes on the code behind component.
-Currently no support for .razor page.
+To start, define the routes on the code behind component.
+Currently no support for .razor pages.
 Example:

 ```csharp